Katdelorme/React-Meme-Generator/README.md

 ![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)

 This repository is for a React practice project developed between January 10 - 11, 2020.
 The app randomly generates a popular meme image from an API and allows users to place text over the top of the image, and personalized them.
+A new image will display every time the gen button is clicked.

 ## Getting Started
 You can download a zip file, fork this project, or clone with HTTPS.